cschladetsch/SatSim1/Readme.md

 ## Design Considerations

 ### Key Assumptions
-- Planet is centered at origin (0,0,0)
+- Planet is centred at origin (0,0,0)
 - Beam cone has its apex at the satellite position
 - Timeline is chronologically ordered
 - Time is measured from a universal datum